UniversalScientificTechnologies/GEODOS01/README.md

 ### Data storage

-The primary raw data is stored in SDcard's memory.
-The IoT network is used for telemetry data transfer, device monitoring (e.g. temperature, humidity, pressure, battery voltage etc.).
-We are regulary using the [TTN](https://www.thethingsnetwork.org/), but the device could be configured for use with any IoT LoRa based network.
+The primary raw data is stored in the SD card's memory.
+The IoT network is used for telemetry data transfer, and device monitoring (e.g. temperature, humidity, pressure, battery voltage, etc.).
+We are regularly using the [TTN](https://www.thethingsnetwork.org/), but the device could be configured for use with any IoT LoRa-based network.
-For remote areas, mounting a IoT gateway in radio range of GEODOS instruments could also be a good option.
+For remote areas, mounting an IoT gateway in the radio range of GEODOS instruments could also be a good option.

 #### Messages